 Designed for third- and fourth-year students who have applied and been accepted to participate in the immersion service learning program during the winter term.
-Under faculty supervision, students will develop their information retrieval, research, writing, and presentation skills through completion of a research project connected with the immersion service learning experience.
+Under faculty supervision, students will develop their information retrieval, term paper writing, and presentation skills through completion of an academic paper connected with the immersion service learning experience.
 Students must apply to the service learning office for admission to the immersion program as well as registering on-line for this course.
 Oral presentation component.
+This course can be used as part of DEVS requirement or as an elective in any program.
 Three credits.
-This course can be used as an open elective or as part of DEVS requirement in arts.